-2 Community Tapestry segments descriptions provide national characteristics of the groups rather than Aspen Hill specific data.
+&lt;sup>2 Community Tapestry segments descriptions provide national characteristics of the groups rather than Aspen Hill specific data.

-- Connoisseurs, representing 26.5% of the households in zip code 20853 are somewhat older; being closer to retirement than child-rearing age.
+- seniors.
+Residential choice is mixed; half reside in single family homes, one-third in multiunit buildings, and 17 percent in mobile homes. - Connoisseurs, representing 26.5% of the households in zip code 20853 are somewhat older; being closer to retirement than child-rearing age.
 Of these, 64% hold a bachelor or graduate degree and are in high paying management, professional, and sales jobs; although many are self-employed.
 Their median net worth is nearly 7 times the national average.
 The neighborhoods they live in are usually slow growing, established, and affluent.
 Most live in single family homes built before 1970. - Pleasant-Ville represents 20.1% and 10.1% of the households in zip codes 20853 and 20906, respectively.
 They are characterized as middle-aged, married couples, and nearly 40 percent of the households have children.
 Labor force participation is above average and employed residents work in diverse industry sectors, similar to U.S. distributions.
 These households live in single family homes, with nearly half built between 1950 and 1970.
 They enjoy where they live; two-thirds have lived in the same house since 1995.